cvc5/ethos/user_manual.md

 ### Match statements

-The Ethos supports an operator `eo::match` for performing pattern matching on a target term.
+Ethos supports an operator `eo::match` for performing pattern matching on a target term.
 The syntax of this term is:

 ```smt
 (eo::match (<typed-param>*) <term> ((<term> <term>)*))